MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/testpermissions/testpermissions-option.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # TestPermissions Option Type
+Specifies a value that can be used to determine which permission sets are used on tests that are run by test codunits or test functions.

 ## Members
 |  Member  |  Description  |